okta/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 The only thing _new_ here is the ternary operation inside the `render()` method.
 It simply makes some JSX menus based on whether or not the user is authenticated, and stores it in a variable.
 Then in the `return`, it adds that variable as the second, right-side menu.

-With that, you should be able to run the application with **F5**,register a user, and log them in.
+With that, you should be able to run the application with **F5**, register a user, and log them in.

 ## Add a Talk Submission React Component